Code-Institute-Submissions/TjoAlex-color-game/README.md

 * Website 4: <a href="https://mdbootstrap.com/">MDB</a> bootstrap was used so that I would understand core concepts of bootstrap and learn simple ways to work with the boostrap library in a more simple way and create more out of the look I wanted for the website.

 My own feature: Not only is the styling a big part here as well as the information page holding how the game works and explaining rgb something impelented by me.
-But my main purpose by choosing this game was to find a good way to make this code my own and in a more functional way that makes it easy for several people to read and understand what was going in.
+Yet the timer is something I had to wrok a lot on my own to figure out.
+To do so I had to turn to this video on youtube made by <a href="https://www.youtube.com/watch?v=9-5URe9CykA&list=LL&index=2">Muhanad Hasan</a> that explained to me how a timer works and how one could do to implement it in this game.
+Second resource was <a href="https://www.w3schools.com/jsref/met_win_setinterval.asp">W3School</a> again helping me understand how to make a set interval method.
+And lastly I had to turn to <a href="https://stackoverflow.com/questions/20618355/how-to-write-a-countdown-timer-in-javascript">Stack Overflow</a> to see how other people had done everything and find insipration from there without copy or paste anything, just to give myself some understanding.

 # Testing